Your cart is currently empty!

 Can you have both anorexia and bulimia?

 People can go back and forth between the different eating disorders at different times.
-If your child is lost a lot of weight and/or is underweight, restricting their food for major parts of the day but also having binges, he or she may actually have "binge-purge anorexia".
+If your child has lost a lot of weight and/or is underweight, restricting their food for major parts of the day but also, at times, having bouts of increased eating, the diagnosis might be "binge-purge anorexia".

-What about people obsessed with clean eating, healthy eating or body building?
+How about an obsession with clean eating, healthy eating or body building?

 I describe a few conditions that are similar to eating disorders and that can be just as serious here.
 They include diabulimia, orthorexia, drunkorexia, and muscle dysmorphia, also called bigorexia or reverse anorexia.
 Some of these, especially orthorexia, can be precursors to a diagnosable eating disorder like anorexia.